sithid/codeyou-devops-aws-homework-assignment-3-docker-advanced/README.md

    - Run a container using the image you built.
 Make sure to:
      - Publish the appropriate ports to allow external access to PostgreSQL.
      - Run the container in the background (`-d` flag).
      - Mount a volume to ensure that your PostgreSQL data persists between container restarts.
-Make sure to specify a named volume  avoid confusion about how to implement persistence.
+Make sure to specify a named volume to avoid confusion about how to implement persistence.
+For example, you can use `-v pgdata:/bitnami/postgresql` to specify a named volume.

 3. **Confirm the Setup**